 Delmarva has scored 104 runs in its last 16 home games for an average of 6.5 runs per game.
-For the entire season, Delmarva is averaging 4.7 runs per game, which would be their highest mark since 2007 when they averaged 4.8 runs per game.
+The Shorebirds are averaging 4.7 runs per game for the entire season, which would be their highest mark since 2007 when they averaged 4.8 runs per game.

 Fans who came out to Perdue Stadium this past homestand were treated to some outrageous offensive displays, as the ‘Birds dropped 18 runs on the Lexington Legends on July 14 before pouring 11 more on them the next night.
 The Greensboro Grasshoppers were the next victims, as they helplessly watched Delmarva score 16 runs on July 19.